 11. Does your institution's endowment portfolio investments include fossil-fuel companies?

-- The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives. - 3 No, the institution is entirely divested from fossil fuels. - The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments. - The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment. - Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+3 The institution is entirely divested from fossil fuels.
+2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
+O Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.